limoges/limoges.github.io/content/_index.md

 </div>

 Hi there!
 My name is Julien.
 I'm a computer engineer working in software.
 I occasionally write on different topics I find interesting.
-I'm orginally from [Montreal], but have lived in [Vancouver], [Lyon], [Vienna] and [Munich].
+I'm originally from [Montreal], but have lived in [Vancouver], [Lyon], [Vienna] and [Munich].

 I’m currently doing a small amount of freelance work while working on a small